SecureSECO/SearchSECODatabaseAPI/README.md

 After this the program can be run using `./Database-API/Database-API`.
 This will only work when you also have a Cassandra database running on your computer.

+For testing you can run the tests after building by using `./Database-API_Test/tests`.

+To generate the code coverage you van use `make coverage`.
+After this there will be an `.html` file inside the coverage folder with detailed information about the code coverage.